mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 ### User inputs
 1. Specify Incident Name(s), IrwinID(s), and CpxName(s)
 2. Toggle to calculate geometries, and insert missing/bad IrwinIDs and CpxNames
+3. Toggle to insert extracted elevations into Event Point ElevationFeet field
+4. Path to DEM raster
+5. Specify if the DEM's elevation units are in meters or feet
-3. Path to Mobile GDB (aka local copy)
+6. Path to Mobile GDB (aka local copy)
-4. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
+7. Specify Coordinate System to use for GISAcres and LengthFeet Calculations
     - Point feature geometries are always calculated in WGS84
-5. Specify desired geometry measurement type
+8. Specify desired geometry measurement type
-6. Toggle to check for IncidentName issues (case sensitivity and hidden spaces)
+9. Toggle to check for IncidentName issues (case sensitivity and hidden spaces)
-7. Toggle to check for public access to Wildfire Daily Fire Perimeters
+10. Toggle to check for public access to Wildfire Daily Fire Perimeters
-8. Toggle to check for features with values of DeleteThis = Yes
+11. Toggle to check for features with values of DeleteThis = Yes
-9. Toggle to check for missing Drop Point and Helispot Labels
+12. Toggle to check for missing Drop Point and Helispot Labels
-10. Toggle to check for Proposed features
+13. Toggle to check for Proposed features
-11. Toggle to check for In Review features
+14. Toggle to check for In Review features
-12. Toggle for Duplicate Geometries (Advanced License Only)
+15. Toggle for Duplicate Geometries (Advanced License Only)
-13. Toggle for creating new Master Incident and Backup GDBs
+16. Toggle for creating new Master Incident and Backup GDBs
-14. Path to Master Incident GDB
+17. Path to Master Incident GDB
-15. Specify Incident GDB Backup directory
+18. Specify Incident GDB Backup directory
-16. Toggle to only keep features with user specified IncidentNames(s)
+19. Toggle to only keep features with user specified IncidentNames(s)
     - All other features will be deleted from the new Master Incident GDB

 ![screenshot_GISSWorkflowAssistant_1.png](/docs/screenshot_GISSWorkflowAssistant_1.png?raw=true)